vmware-automation/solutions-import-6/Rails4-Service.xml.md

 #Success
-Blueprint has been successfully imported in your local vFabric Application Director.
+Blueprint has been successfully imported in your local vCloud Application Director.

 There are few final steps you need to follow before performing this deployment.